AdamBanham/data-aware-conformance/README.md

-Process conformance measures aim to quantify the quality of a process model compared to an event log, in terms of the modelled behaviour and the observed behaviour.Governing these measures is a collection of propositions or axioms, that clarify the interpretation of measurements between a process model and event logs.
+Process conformance measures aim to quantify the quality of a process model compared to an event log, in terms of the modelled behaviour and the observed behaviour.
+Governing these measures is a collection of propositions or axioms, that clarify the interpretation of measurements between a process model and event logs.
 However, these proposition have only considered desirable qualities for process conformance measures when considering a language of process activities (a set containing sequences of allowable steps focused on process activities) from a process model and event log.
 In this paper, we set out to extend this discussion